-- On 19 March 2020 the Bulgarian National Bank (BNB) announced its decisions with the aim to strengthen the capital and liquidity position of the banking system: - to cancel the increase of the countercyclical capital buffer to 1% planned for 2020 and to 1.5% planned for 2021; - credit institutions shall not distribute dividends from the 2019 realized profit nor distribute other elements of the capital which are retained from the financial results from previous years. - On 24 March 2020 key tax and spending measures were implemented: it was disallowed to accrue penalty interest and to carry out any action that may have negative consequences for borrowers due to non-payment.
-Legal enforcement and eviction procedures were also frozen during the emergency period. - On 10 April 2020 the BNB approved the draft of the payment moratorium, which provides specific terms of the deferred payment.
-Accordingly, banks could voluntarily offer the moratorium to their clients.
-The eligible clients are those private individuals or companies who did not have more than 90 days of delay as at 1 March 2020, and have faced difficulties in meeting their obligations due to the COVID 19 pandemic.
-Participation was not automatic, clients had to indicate their intention to participate.
+- On 19 March 2020 the Bulgarian National Bank (BNB) announced its decisions with the aim to strengthen the capital and liquidity position of the banking system:

+- to cancel the increase of the countercyclical capital buffer to 1% planned for 2020 and to 1.5% planned for 2021;

+- credit institutions shall not distribute dividends from the 2019 realized profit nor distribute other elements of the capital which are retained from the financial results from previous years.

+- On 24 March 2020 key tax and spending measures were implemented: it was disallowed to accrue penalty interest and to carry out any action that may have negative consequences for borrowers due to nonpayment.
+Legal enforcement and eviction procedures were also frozen during the emergency period.

+- On 10 April 2020 the BNB approved the draft

+of the payment moratorium, which provides

+specific terms of the deferred payment.

+Accordingly, banks could voluntarily offer

+the moratorium to their clients.
+The eligible

+clients are those private individuals or

+companies who did not have more than

+90 days of delay as at 1 March 2020, and

+have faced difficulties in meeting their

+obligations due to the Covid-19 pandemic.

+Participation was not automatic, clients had

+to indicate their intention to participate.

+- On 10 July 2020 Bulgaria officially joined the ERM-II currency mechanism.

+- On 14 July 2020 the Bulgarian National Bank decided to extend the deadlines of the moratorium on payments.
+Accordingly, the deadline for submitting a request by customers for postponing payments and their approval by banks was extended until 30 September 2020; the deadline for postponing payments was extended until 31 March 2021.
+The extension of the deadlines applies to exposures for which no request for moratorium participation was submitted before 22 June 2020.

+- DSK Bank is supervised by the ECB starting from 1 October 2020.